Aravinda-HWK/Aravinda-HWK/README.md

 - 📫 How to reach me **aravinda.20@cse.mrt.ac.lk**

-- ⚡ Fun fact **I don't know anything, but I know something.
+- ⚡ Fun fact **I don't know everything, but I know something.
 Commitment will make my future.**

 - 💡 Motivation: **"If you want to buy things without looking at the price tag, don’t work looking at the clock."** ⏰💸